Position: Tensor Networks are a Valuable Asset for Green AI: Introduction

-The problems associated with the unsustainable development in AI have led to a growing awareness in the AI community.
-Several researchers call for redirecting the focus of AI research by implementing efficiency as an additional benchmark to assess algorithmic progress \cite{schwartz2020green,strubell2020energy, tamburrini2022ai}.
-In fact, efficiency has always been the primary criterion to measure algorithmic progress in computer science \cite{cormen2022introduction,knuth1973fundamental,knuth1976big}.
+The problems associated with the unsustainable development of AI have led to a growing awareness in the AI community.
+Several researchers call for redirecting the focus of AI research by implementing efficiency as an additional benchmark alongside accuracy to assess algorithmic progress \cite{schwartz2020green,strubell2020energy, tamburrini2022ai}.
+In fact, efficiency has always been the primary criterion to measure algorithmic progress in computer science \cite{knuth1976big,knuth1973fundamental,cormen2022introduction}.
 Inspired by this, a similar approach can be adapted to AI algorithms.
-For this purpose, different metrics have been proposed in literature, e.g.\ estimating the carbon footprint, reporting the energy consumption, or stating the number of floating-point operations (FLOPS) \cite{henderson2020towards,lacoste2019quantifying,lannelongue2021green}.
-In this context, new vocabulary has been suggested.
-It distinguishes between AI that solely focuses on accuracy versus AI that considers efficiency and accuracy as equal criteria: Red AI versus Green AI \cite{schwartz2020green}.
+For this purpose, different metrics have been proposed in the literature, e.g.\ estimating the carbon footprint, reporting the energy consumption, or stating the number of floating-point operations (FLOPS) \cite{lacoste2019quantifying,henderson2020towards,lannelongue2021green}.
+In this context, a new vocabulary has been suggested in \cite{schwartz2020green}.
+It distinguishes between AI focusing solely on accuracy versus AI considering efficiency and accuracy as equal criteria: Red AI versus Green AI.

+With this paper, we want to contribute to the emerging research field into which practices and methods are suitable for Green AI \cite{verdecchia2023systematic, yarally2023uncovering}.
+Green AI methods can roughly be organized into three categories: AI model development, computing infrastructure and system level \cite{wu2021sustainable, kaack2022aligning}.
+AI model development focuses on reducing energy consumption during data processing, experimentation, training and inference.
+Computing infrastructure methods aim to, e.g., reduce the environmental impact of computing hardware or data centres.
+Methods at the system level are, e.g., policy considerations or technology management \cite{wu2021sustainable, kaack2022aligning}.
+A holistic approach with a portfolio of different methods is critical to achieve a broad effect for Green AI.
+An in-depth review can be found in several surveys \cite{wu2021sustainable, kaack2022aligning} .